Poetry Maps

 Mapping our place with poetry and art

-Poetry has a powerful capacity to evoke particular places, to inform us of their meanings, and to ground us in them regardless of whether we know them or not.
-While the visual artist describes a place with color and lines, the poet plays with a palette of words.
-The goals of Poetry Maps are to bring poetry and art into daily life, to connect people to places on the Colorado Plateau and celebrate the personal/universal experiences of this area.
+The Poetry Maps project invited community members to write poems about places on the Colorado Plateau.
+Poetry has a powerful capacity to evoke particular places.
+While visual artists describe a place with color and lines, the poet plays with a palette of words.
+The Poetry Maps project brings poetry and art into daily life, connects people to places on the Colorado Plateau and celebrates the personal/universal experiences of this area.
+The set of poems you see above is currently on the Mountain Line buses.
+New poems are being accepted now through April 30, 2025, to go onto Mountain Line buses this summer.

 Teachers